 As we come to the end of National Volunteer Week, it’s a great opportunity to reflect on the magnificent work that our SummitCare volunteers do, across all of our aged care homes, supporting our operations, and bringing joy and connection to our residents.

-“From driving our residents to appointments and social outings, to helping out with leisure and lifestyle activities, greeting visitors, providing companionship and a chat, our volunteers are caring, generous and kind,” says SummitCare Chief Operating Officer, Michelle Sloane.
+“From driving our residents to appointments and social outings, to helping out with leisure and lifestyle activities, greeting visitors, providing companionship and a chat, our volunteers are caring, generous and kind,” says SummitCare CEO, Michelle Sloane.

 Unfortunately due to Covid-19 restrictions, our volunteers have had to temporarily press the pause button on their tremendous work.